 While there are tons of resources about the disease, such as The Michael J. Fox Foundation, that cover symptoms, treatments, and more, actually living with it can be hard to comprehend.
 In a story published in the Cambridge News, one councilor discusses what it is like for him to live with Parkinson’s.
 You can read the full story here.

-As you can see, it is a widespread disease with ongoing research still being conducted to find a cure.
+As you can see, it is a widespread disease, for which research into a cure is ongoing.
 However, it is not a death sentence.
 There are ways to treat the symptoms.
 WebMD lists some of them here.
 Although this post is not about the treatments, symptoms, or prevention, it is important to know this information.
-Knowing what it is like for someone with Parkinson’s is one thing.
-Caring for them is another.
+Knowing what it’s like for someone with Parkinson’s is one thing.
+Taking care of them is another.

-According to Parkinson’s UK, every hour someone in the UK is told they have the disease.
-In addition, most people who get the disease in the UK are over 50, and there are about 127,000 people currently with the disease.
+According to Parkinson’s UK, every hour someone in the UK finds out they have the condition.
+What’s more, most people who develop the disease in the UK are over the age of 50, and there are about 145,000 people living with the serious condition.

-As this week in Parkinson’s Awareness week, Dr Hilary Jones has recorded this useful Vlog, which is really helpful if you want to know how to detect the early signs of Parkinson’s Disease.
+Dr. Hilary Jones recorded this useful vlog, which is very helpful if you want to know how to spot the early signs of Parkinson’s disease.

 Thanks for reading this article.
 Please check out our blog page for more useful information like this.